rgeber/sureal-tauri-sidecar/README.md

 # Use SurrealDB with Tauri (WIP)

-This example repo shows how to use surrealdb as a sidecar application with Tauri.
+This example repo shows how to use SurrealDB as a sidecar application with Tauri.

 > WARNING: This example will not work out of the box.
 The required binaries are not included.
 Follow the instructions
 > below to get the binaries.